-FARMINGTON HILLS, Mich., July 09, 2021 (GLOBE NEWSWIRE) -- Ocuphire Pharma, Inc. (Nasdaq: OCUP), today announced that the Compensation Committee of its Board of Directors, which is composed entirely of independent directors, approved an equity award under Ocuphire’s Inducement Plan, as a material inducement to Amanda Providakes in connection with her employment with the Company effective on July 6, 2021.
+FARMINGTON HILLS, Mich., July 10, 2023 (GLOBE NEWSWIRE) -- Ocuphire Pharma, Inc. (Nasdaq: OCUP), today announced that the Compensation Committee of its Board of Directors, which is composed entirely of independent directors, approved an equity award under Ocuphire’s 2021 Inducement Plan, as a material inducement to a new hire in connection with such new hire’s employment with the Company effective on July 10, 2023.
 The equity award was approved in accordance with Nasdaq Listing Rule 5635(c)(4), which also requires a public announcement of equity awards that are not made under a stockholder approved equity plan.

-In connection with the individual entering into employment with Ocuphire, the individual, who was not previously an employee or director of Ocuphire, received options to purchase an aggregate of 4,000 shares of the Company’s common stock.
-The option awards have an exercise price of $4.51 per share, the closing price of Ocuphire Pharma’s common stock on July 6, 2021.
-The options have ten-year terms and vest over a period of four years, with 25% vesting one year after the date of grant and the remaining 75% vesting in 36 approximately equal monthly increments, provided the new hire’s employment is continuing on each such date, and subject to acceleration or forfeiture upon the occurrence of certain events as set forth in the new hire’s option agreement.
+In connection with the individual entering into employment with Ocuphire, the individual, who was not previously an employee or director of Ocuphire, received an option to purchase 30,000 shares of the Company’s common stock.
+The option award has an exercise price of $4.15 per share, the closing price of Ocuphire’s common stock on July 10, 2023.
+The option vests over a period of four years, with 25% vesting one year after the date of grant and the remaining 75% vesting in 12 approximately equal quarterly increments, provided the new hire’s employment is continuing on each such date, and subject to acceleration or forfeiture upon the occurrence of certain events as set forth in the new hire’s option agreement.

 About Ocuphire Pharma